WHAT IS THE CAUSE OF NPC?

 If a family is affected by Niemann-Pick Type C disease apparently out of the blue, there is no way they could have prepared for the shock and no measure of prevention, which could have been planned.
 The tragedy is often compounded by the delayed disease onset.
 Children may not show symptoms for many years and diagnosis may itself take a number of years.
 Other children may have been born in this period and will each have a 25% risk of having the disease.
 There are, sadly, too many instances of families with more than one child affected.

 Further complications may arise where symptoms and diagnosis of the disease in an individual are delayed to adulthood and they have families of their own.
-The affect is that of a time bomb.
-Once a diagnosis has been obtained in a family then they will be acutely aware that they are at risk in terms of having further children affected.
+The effect is that of a time bomb.
+Once a diagnosis has been obtained in a family then they will be acutely aware that they are at risk of having further children affected.
 In addition other members of the family will be concerned and wonder if they too, could be affected.

 What is it caused by?